izugch73/Chatwork4j/README.md

 # Chatwork4j
-This is description! haha :)
+A Chatwork4j is Chatwork wrapper for Java.

 # Required Libraries
 + Jackson-core (2.8.x higher)